Residential proxy cost

 Residential pool FAQ

 When is premium worth it?
 When it lowers block rate or retry count enough to reduce cost per kept result.
+Premium pools tend to draw IPs with cleaner reputations on blocklist registries such as Spamhaus, which is one reason hard targets accept them at higher rates.

 When is volume enough?
 When the target is public, forgiving, and cheap to retry.